 The author is responsible for obtaining all permissions required prior to submission of the manuscript.
 Permission and owner details should be mentioned for all third-party content included in the submission or used in the research.

 If a method or tool is introduced in the study, including software, questionnaires, and scales, the license this is available under and any requirement for permission for use should be stated.
 If an existing method or tool is used in the research, it is the author's responsibility to check the license and obtain the necessary permissions.
 Statements confirming that permission was granted should be included in the Materials and Methods section.

 Authors, affiliations, contact details, biography (these are to be completed online during submission).

 The journal's style sheet is available for download here: Journal for the History of Knowledge Style Sheet.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-In principle, JHoK does not require article processing charges, and there is no cost to authors.
+The JHoK does not require article processing charges, and there is no cost to authors.